All the Latest REEFSCAPERS News from our International Team of Marine Biologists

 Marine Savers at Four Seasons

-September 2019 Updates From Our Marine Biology Teams – See the fish eggs laid by our Maldivian anemonefish, and watch the Linckia sea star regenerating itself from a single arm.
-Meet our apprentices and volunteers, helping out with our Reefscapers coral propagation projects, and enjoy the latest photos and video clips of our teams hard at work, rest and play.
+Updates From Our Marine Biology Teams (Sept 2019) – See the Maldivian anemonefish eggs, and watch the Linckia sea star regenerating itself from a single arm.
+Meet our apprentices and volunteers, helping out with our Reefscapers coral propagation projects.

-Turtle Tracks, Jolly Jellies & Fishy Tales – Summer roundup from Marine Savers.
-Meet the local school children as they spend the day with us, learning about marine conservation and coming face to face with the Aurelia jellyfish in our Kreisel tank.
-Join us at Hithaadhoo for the first Baa Atoll Turtle Festival for some fun & games, and then follow Peggy’s journey across the ocean on our interactive satellite map.
+Turtle Tracks, Jolly Jellies & Fishy Tales – Local school children learn about marine conservation, and come face to face with the Aurelia jellyfish in our Kreisel tank.
+Join us at the Baa Atoll Turtle Festival, and then follow Peggy’s oceanic journey on our interactive satellite map.

-Marine Savers May Musings – Join us down in the Lab, to catch up with fish breeding news and read about the Moon jellyfish (Aurelia aurita) in our dedicated Kreisel tank.
-Our ‘Flying Turtles’ project has taken an interesting turn, and learn how you can contribute towards Maldivian turtle conservation by sending in your turtle photographs for identification and naming.
+Marine Savers May Musings – Read about the Moon jellyfish (Aurelia aurita) in our dedicated Kreisel tank.
+Our ‘Flying Turtles’ project has taken an interesting turn, and learn how you can contribute towards Maldivian turtle conservation by sending in your turtle photographs for ID.

-Updates From Landaa & Kuda Huraa (April 2019) – Take a front row seat at the Microplastics Workshop (SOS, MWSRP) to learn about the adverse effects of plastic pollution on whale sharks in the Maldives.
-And then meet the jellies in our new Kreisel jellyfish tank … the perfect home for them to grow and thrive under our watchful eye.
+Updates From Landaa & Kuda Huraa (April 2019) – Take a front row seat at the Microplastics Workshop to learn about the adverse effects of plastic pollution on whale sharks in the Maldives.
+And then meet the thriving jellies in our new Kreisel jellyfish tank … the perfect home.

-Chathu’s Story – I’ve spent ten weeks as a marine biology intern at Landaa Giraavaru, learning about the different marine biology programmes, including Turtle care, the Fish Lab and Coral propagation.
+Chathu’s Story – Chathu spent ten weeks as a marine biology intern at Landaa Giraavaru, learning about the different marine biology programmes, including Turtle care, the Fish Lab and Coral propagation.

-Monthly Marine Roundup (March 2019) – Fly over the lagoon at Kuda Huraa for a great aerial view of our Reefscapers coral frames at the water villas!
-Meet our new arrivals at the Fish Lab … juvenile flying fish, and discover why March-April has sadly been a record period for rescuing turtles that have been found entangled in drifting ghost fishing nets.
+Monthly Marine Roundup (March 2019) – Fly over Kuda Huraa’s lagoon for a great aerial view of our REEFSCAPERS coral frames!
+Meet the juvenile flying fish down in our Fish Lab, and discover why March has been a record month for strandings of sea turtles around the Maldives.

 Louise’s Life at Landaa – I am currently working on my Master’s thesis with the Reefscapers team.
 For my project, I will be assessing the growth rate of the coral frames that are located around the island as part of the reef restoration programme.

-Meet Marine Intern Julia – At the moment, there are large numbers of adult Olive Ridley turtles drifting to the Maldives trapped in discarded (ghost) fishing gear, often wounded and dehydrated when they’re rescued.
-So we are busy turtle feeding and monitoring, and discussing our conservation efforts with resort guests.
+Meet Marine Intern Julia – There are large numbers of adult Olive Ridley turtles drifting to the Maldives, trapped in discarded (ghost) fishing gear, often wounded and dehydrated.
+We are busy turtle feeding and monitoring, and discussing our conservation efforts with resort guests.

 Sea Turtles And Plastic – The effects of the 8 million tonnes of synthetic waste entering the oceans each year is a huge and growing concern.
 Plastic debris is being discovered across the entire marine ecosystem, from plankton and corals, to crabs, seabirds, turtles and whales.